 To illustrate how rarely unmarried Americans of no Greek origin are hired and approved to work in Greece, there are less than 2,200 existing work permits at this time, which includes non-employees (investors, self-employed, visiting consultants and students) not just employees.
 The majority of these permits are renewals, meaning we have all held them for years.

-If you think 2,200 is a lot, remember that there are 1 million non-EU citizens in Greece, of which only 530,000 have permits.
+If you think 2,200 is a lot, remember that there are 1 million non-EU citizens in Greece, of which less than 520,000 have permits.

 Assuming you like those odds, how do you get sponsorship from an employer in Greece for a work visa?